CeTTL/eResources/Panopto/panopto-captions.md

 Good sound recordings are not only better for listeners, but result in much more accurate captioning.

+> [!NOTE]
-!> **Note:** If possible, record your face on camera.
+> If possible, record your face on camera.
 This is for the benefit of students who may prefer to see you speak.

 ### In lecture theatres and teaching rooms: